 The time to market was measured in years and knowing if your product will still be viable on the market, by the time you manage to launch it, was at odds.

-With that piece out, you can check how those functionalities are used, what real weight they have on the market, how customers receive them and from there re-iterate your design and development practices, to improve the product iteratively.
+With that piece out, you can check how those functionalities are used, what real weight they have on the market, and how customers receive them, and from there re-iterate your design and development practices, to improve the product iteratively.

 This is what in Product Management we call an MVP.

-In personal life, I understood maybe way too late, that I don’t have to figure out my entire life plan from the start.
-I can create the smallest version of a desired outcome, test it out, see if it fits me and change it if it doesn’t.
+In my personal life, I understood maybe way too late, that I don’t have to figure out my entire life plan from the start.
+I can create the smallest version of a desired outcome, test it out, see if it fits me, and change it if it doesn’t.